-Reading of 12-lead ECGs by the Minnesota ECG Coding Center includes the Minnesota Code (1) (Appendix E) and the Performance Grade Level (Appendix F).
-Every other week Edmonton sends these data for the ECGs received to the Coordinating Center on diskette (Appendix G).
+Reading of 12-lead ECGs by the ECG Computer Center includes the Minnesota Code (1) (Appendix E) and the Performance Grade Level (Appendix F).
+Every other week EPICARE sends these data for the ECGs received to the Coordinating Center on diskette (Appendix G).
 Wave voltage and duration measurements also taken are detailed in Appendix H and include U-wave measurement, the Dalhousie score for left ventricular mass (Appendix J), and the Cardiac Infarction Injury Score (2) (Appendix K).

-All resting 12-lead ECG records with computer-generated ECG findings listed below, all which qualify for serial change coding at follow-up visits, and at least a 10% random sample of the remaining ECGs are visually coded at the Minnesota ECG Coding Center by the full Minnesota Code.
-Results are recorded on the ARIC Cohort 12-Lead Resting ECG form (Appendix M).
-ECGs are read three times, blinded: the final codes are adjudicated by a senior coder.
+All resting 12-lead ECG records with computer-generated ECG findings listed below, all which qualify for serial change coding at follow-up visits, and at least a 10% random sample of the remaining ECGs are visually coded at the Minnesota Coding Center by the full Minnesota Code.
+ECGs are read two times, blinded: the final codes are adjudicated by a senior coder.
 Minnesota Code criteria are in Appendix E. Results are recorded on the ARIC Cohort 12-lead Resting ECG form (Appendix M).
 Periodically, all records created or modified since the previous shipment date are reformatted in conformity with the ARIC Data Transfer Standard and shipped to the Coordinating Center on diskette.
 Correspondence between visual Minnesota codes and computer codes is in Appendix I. The computer ECG codes which require visual coding include:

-- 1. any 1-code,
+any 1-code,

-- 2. any 4-1, 4-2, 5-1 or 5-2 code,
+any 4-1, 4-2, 5-1 or 5-2 code,

-- 3. any 9-2, 6-4, 7-1-1 or 7-2-1 code.
+any 9-2, 6-4, 7-1-1 or 7-2-1 code.